Alachisoft/NCache-Solutions/CosmosNotifyExtensibleDependency/README.md

 This project highlights the NCache **NotifyExtensibleDependency** feature and how it can be used to synchronize NCache with Cosmos DB SQL API collections. [**NotifyExtensibleDependency**](https://www.alachisoft.com/resources/docs/ncache/prog-guide/notification-extensible-dependency.html) is a cache synchronization strategy for tackling the stale data problem, to be discussed shortly.
 Its primary purpose is to give the solution architect the flexibility to integrate a **real-time customized** logic that monitors and processes datastore change notifications **directly** into the cache hosting processes running on the cache servers.

 In this scheme, the developer deploys a provider containing the datastore state-change monitoring and processing logic behind the depedency along with the lifecycle hooks into the NCache servers.
-The servers then invoke the dependency-related methods which encapsulate the custom logic and determine whether or not to remove the cached item.
+The servers then invoke the dependency-related methods which encapsulate the custom logic and determine whether or not to remove the associated cached item.
 The main strengths of this feature are as follows:

 - **Stale Data Problem Mitigation**